What You Need To Know About MWBS

 What to Bring (And What Not to Bring):

 Please bring your own Bible, Hymn Book, notebooks, etc. We must provide all of our own bedding (sheets, blankets, towels and pillows).
-Bring your own swimsuit, and towel (see policies) as well as your own sports equipment and apparel such as tennis, basketball and baseball gear.
-You may bring musical instruments, but please only if they are to be used for spiritual music or for part of the evening programs.
+Bring your own sports equipment such as tennis, softball, and ice skating or hockey gear.
+You may bring musical instruments, but please only use them for spiritual music or for part of a class or program.
 Please do not bring any device or technology to the school for the purpose of entertainment outside of the context of a spiritual and God-centered week.
-No portable air conditioners are allowed at the school, but you may bring your own fans if desired.
-All rooms used by the Bible school are air-conditioned.

 Housing and Amenities:

-Laundry facilities are free and available on each floor.
-Vending machines, microwaves, and refrigerators are located in the lobby of each dorm.
+Laundry facilities are free and available in each dorm.

 The James University Center houses the cafeteria, a bookstore, and computer labs.
 Also available to the Bible School are the Ketner Sports Center and the Best Hall of Science where classes will be located.
 View Trine Campus Map